quteron/algorithmify/algorithms/sorting/comparison-sort/insertion-sort/README.md

 }
 ```

 As you can see we start from the first element and go till the last element of the array.
-Each element is temporary saved to a varaible to find the correct spot for it among already sorted elements.
+Each element is temporary saved to a variable to find the correct spot for it among already sorted elements.
 During shifts we do not observe elements to the right of the current position, we only shift elements from the left.
 Thus, we have all our invariants to be true.

 ### Improvements
 Even it's again a very simple algorithm we can add some improvements to make it even better.

-As we mentioned previously, array of one elemet is always sorted.
+As we mentioned previously, array of one element is always sorted.
 This means that we actually can skip first iteration at all as we won't shift elements here.
 So we can start out outer loop from the `1` position.

 Here is our final implementation:
 ```javascript